 Plan4all is a non-profit association sustaining and further enhancing the results of multiple research and innovation projects.
 It aggregates large open datasets related to planning activities in different specialisms areas transport, spatial and city planning, environment and tourism.
 Plan4all makes sure that open data are easily accessible for reuse, data are maintained and their quality is improved.

-Plan4all is an umbrella organisation of 25 partners from 13 European countries including public bodies, universities, research organisations and business partners.
+Plan4all is an umbrella organisation of 26 partners from 14 European countries including public bodies, universities, research organisations and business partners.
 Plan4all is a member of the Global Open Data for Agriculture and Nutrition (GODAN) initiative.

 The main objective of Plan4all is to offer open data for reuse in research, development & business innovation in the following specialisms: